NguenDung/NguenDung.github.io/_posts/2025-08-14-Build-a-Home-Cybersecurity-Lab-with-VirtualBox.md

 # Build a Home Cybersecurity Lab with VirtualBox/VMware

-Halloo, it’s me SuiiKawaii again — this time we’re building your **home cybersecurity lab**.
+Halloo, another time another post it’s me lovely SuiiKawaii again — this time we’re building your **home cybersecurity lab**.
 A virtual lab lets you learn hacking **legally and safely**: you practice on machines you own, isolated from your real network and data.
 In this guide, you’ll set up an **attacker VM** (Kali or Parrot), add a few **intentionally vulnerable targets**, wire them with the right **virtual network modes**, and learn a clean **snapshot workflow** so you can break things and roll back in seconds.

 ![Suiw]({{ '/assets/images/homelab/Suiw.gif' | relative_url }})